alexdlaird/pyngrok/docs/integrations.rst

             # Update inbound traffic via APIs to use the public-facing ngrok URL
             pass

-Now Django can be started by the usual means and setting :code:`USE_NGROK`.
+Now the Django dev server can be started by the usual means, setting :code:`USE_NGROK` to open a tunnel.

 .. code-block:: sh